• Skip to primary navigation

 You can even purchase them pre-assembled with all necessary hardware and string for less money than a sleeve of tennis balls.

-Then we have the simple and inexpensive Park Ranger Parking Aid.
+Then we have the simple and inexpensive Garage Parking Assistant.
 This really is an ingenious gadget that works extremely well.

 One drawback to this parking system is that it will only work for the same car and the same driver.
 Different drivers may have the seat moved to a different position which would alter where the car stops when the red lines are aligned properly.